 - (1) After thirty (30) days from date of hire, each regular full-time employee of the City shall be eligible to enroll in the health plan (medical, dental, vision, and prescription) offered by the City.
-The City currently requires an employee premium contribution from eligible employees who elect to enroll or who are now enrolled in the City health plan, and reserves the right to change the employee premium contributions in subsequent plan years as needed. - (2) The City will pay the premium for a fifty thousand dollar (\$50,000.00) or more, as approved by City Council, face value term life insurance policy and accidental death and dismemberment policy for each regular full-time employee of the City as defined above.
+The City currently requires an employee premium contribution from eligible employees who elect to enroll or who are now enrolled in the City health plan, and reserves the right to change the employee premium contributions in subsequent plan years as needed. - (2) If health care coverage terminates due to termination of your employment, such as retirement, and an employee is rehired as a regular, full-time employee within the sixty (60) day period following termination of coverage, the waiting period of thirty (30) days will be waived. (inserted AD #16-03) - (3) The City will pay the premium for a fifty thousand dollar (\$50,000.00) or more, as approved by City Council, face value term life insurance policy and accidental death and dismemberment policy for each regular full-time employee of the City as defined above.
 Employees who are on a military leave of absence for 31 days or more will not be eligible for this benefit while on active duty.
-Employee will be reinstated with coverage upon return from military leave of absence. - (3) Opting out of the City Health Plan.
+Employee will be reinstated with coverage upon return from military leave of absence. - (4) Opting out of the City Health Plan.
 Each regular full-time employee of the City who can demonstrate that he or she has alternate health insurance coverage through an alternative source may elect to optout of the coverage under the City health plan and receive payment in the amount of one-half of the amount of the monthly premium that would otherwise be paid for that employee's benefit by the City (or in the event that the City health plan is self-insured, an equivalent amount determined by the City Manager).